 Questions should be addressed to firstname.lastname@example.org

 Applicants should be aware that as a low-cost event, MDLS cannot compensate for travel/lodging or pay presenter fees.
-If travel and lodging costs will be a barrier to your participation please email the planning committee chair at firstname.lastname@example.org to discuss options.
+If travel and lodging costs will be a barrier to your participation please email the planning committee chairs at email@example.com and firstname.lastname@example.org to discuss options.

 Presenters will present a 60 to 150 min interactive session on a data or research data services (RDS) topic.